Mujeeb-Cognine/Target-SeleniumPython/README.md

 **Note**:- If you have already made some progress on learning, copy and paste the files into the new cloned project from your old project and push your changes.
 If any questions please feel free to message Mujeeb.
 **Note**:- Do not try to compare and pull from the GitHub from other Repos and also make sure you are not pushing changes to the main (However the permission is denied).
+**Note**:- Don't make any changes in .gitignore file and also README.md files in your branches and also in main.